Word Gems

 E. Well stated.

 K. I’d like to officially set aside my earlier skepticism about whether the “peak experiences” can effect real consent.
 I’m feeling overwhelmed by the truth of what we’re saying here.
-Those who experience “the joy” – in a very real way – are being given affirmation, not just from each other, but from Heaven, that they’re "contracted to each other," are soul-pledged and already married, in the truest sense of the term.
+Those who experience “the joy” – in a very real way – are being given affirmation, not just from each other, but from the "courts of heaven," that they’re "contracted to each other," are soul-pledged, and, in fact, already married, in the truest sense of the term.

 E. We've been speaking of signing and entering an eternal contract of love, but, your recap just now suggests that it's not so much about agreeing to or creating a contract but coming to realize that, for true lovers, a contract, a marital union, has always existed; that, they've always enjoyed an eternal bond, have always been soul-pledged, even from their joint-creation.

 K. I think this is an important clarification.
 And I believe you are correct to say that this is how Mother-Father God brings all destined couples together.
-The joy leads them home, and that "home" is their mutual warm embrace.
+The joy leads them home, and that "home" is their mutual warm intimacy and exclusivity.
 The overwhelming joy of being together, the joy of simply sharing life together, informs authentic romantics that what they have is real.

 K. (small smile) Will even a comatose teen boy learn this lesson?